DirSync Pro

 It depends on how your operating system (OS) handles your device and mounts it.
 If your OS is able to mount your device as a normal disk (like a harddisk or a USB-stick) and Java is able to see the mount point then you can use DirSync Pro to synchronize files with your mobile phone.
 If that is the case, then your mobile phone shows up in the directory listing while browsing for directories within DirSync Pro.
 If not, you may try to mount your mobile phone in your OS prior to using DirSync Pro (e.g. assign a drive letter to it in MS Windows or create a mount point in Linux-like systems.
 This may not be possible for every device.
 Please check the documentations of your device for the possibilities.

-Does DirSync Pro copy MS Windows file attriutes (Read Only, Archive, Hidden) or file permissions?
+Does DirSync Pro copy/filter MS Windows file attriutes (Read Only, Archive, Hidden, System) or Posix file permissions/ownerships?

 How does DirSync Pro handle Linux symlinks?